 AWARDS & RECOGNITIONS

-Karen is recognized as a “Star Individual” by Chambers and Partners in General Commercial Litigation and "Band 1" for Crisis Management.
+Karen is recognized as a “Star Individual” by Chambers in General Commercial Litigation and “Band 1” in the Trial Lawyers and Crisis Management categories.
 Chambers reports that Karen’s clients call her “one of the best lawyers on the planet,” “a go-to lawyer for your toughest, most challenging problems” with “a great ability to think on her feet” and that she has “attained an ‘amazing reputation’ for her role assisting corporate clients with some of their most high-profile crises.”
-Karen is also ranked Tier 1 in Leading Trial Lawyers by The Legal 500 and one of Benchmark Litigation’s “Top 10 Women in Litigation” and “Top 100 Trial Lawyers.”
+Karen has also been ranked Tier 1 in Leading Trial Lawyers by The Legal 500 and one of Benchmark Litigation’s “Top 10 Women in Litigation” and “Top 100 Trial Lawyers.”